Prospects of SETI by small size optical telescopes: Main Consideration

 where $M_{\odot}\simeq 2\times 10^{33}$ g represents the solar mass and $G$ is the gravitational constant.
 It is evident that the time-scale of oscillations for hot megastructures is several hours, which potentially might be detectable because the periodic motion of the megastructures will cause the spectral variability of the emission pattern.
 In particular, from the Doppler shift one can straightforwardly derive that the maximum value of the wavelength difference is given by

 where $\lambda$ is the wavelength of emission in the rest frame of the megastructure, $\upsilon_m = 2\pi A/P$ is the velocity amplitude of oscillations, $A$ is the spacial amplitude of oscillations and $\theta$ represents an angle of velocity direction measured in the observer's frame of reference.
-There are very high value resolving power, $R_p = \lambda/\Delta\lambda=50000$, modern spectrometers which might be installed on the corresponding telescopes \footnote{http://www.ltb-berlin.de/}.
-One can show that by using these facilities (with $R_p = 50000$) the spectral variations might be detected if the normalised spacial amplitude, $X = A/R$, satisfies the following condition
+There are very high precision modern spectrometers with the resolving power $RP = \lambda/\Delta\lambda=50000$, \footnote{http://www.ltb-berlin.de/}.
+On the other hand, it s worth noting that for not making overestimation in the precision of measurements, one should estimate the maximum values of $RP$ limited by telescopes.
+In particular, if the minimum detectable dimensionless flux difference for a given telescope is $\Delta F/F = 10^{-\frac{2m}{5}}$, then, by equating it with the corresponding value for the black body emission of a megastructure, $\Delta B_{\lambda}/B_{\lambda}$ one obtains the following expression for the resolving power